gonduska/diabetes_dataset/README.md

 ## Objectives

-This project aims to answer the following real-world healthcare analysis questions:

-- Clean and prepare the dataset for analysis, ensuring no corrupt or ambiguous data impacts results

-- How long do patients typically stay in hospital, and how does this vary by age, gender, or condition?

-- What are the most common diagnoses among hospitalised diabetic patients?
+- What are the most common primary diagnoses among hospitalised diabetic patients?

-- Which combinations of diagnoses frequently occur together?

-- Identify the most frequent diagnoses and group them using ICD-9 categories

-- Analyse co-diagnosis patterns using diag_1, diag_2, and diag_3 columns

-- How does the demographic breakdown (age, race, gender) relate to diagnosis patterns?

-- Are there notable trends or concerns in readmission rates or chronic condition clustering?

-- How can we segment patients into meaningful types for further targeted healthcare interventions?

-- Explore patient demographics and hospital usage trends (age, gender, race, stay duration)

-- Lay groundwork for deeper exploration into medication usage patterns and patient segmentation
+- How does the length of hospital stay vary by age, gender, and diagnosis?
+- How often do certain diagnoses appear together within a single admission?
+- What demographic groups are most represented in the data?
+- Which conditions are associated with longer hospital stays?
+- What insights can be drawn from the overlap between diabetes and other chronic conditions?

+Additionally, this project demonstrates how to:
+- Clean messy real-world medical data using SQL
+- Translate ICD-9 diagnosis codes into meaningful insights
+- Build clear, visual stories using Tableau dashboards

 ## Dataset Introduction and Description